8 min read

 Illustrating a children's book has traditionally meant two options: spend $2,000–10,000 hiring a professional illustrator and wait months, or try to draw it yourself.
 AI image generation opened a third path — but anyone who's tried Midjourney or DALL-E for a book quickly hits the same wall: your characters look different in every image.

 That's the problem PulseBook was built to solve.
-In this guide, we'll walk through the entire process of creating an illustrated children's book — from story concept to finished pages — using a real project: Luna and the Whispering Falls Crystal.
+In this guide, we'll walk through illustrating a children's book with AI from start to finish — story concept to finished pages — using a real project: Luna and the Whispering Falls Crystal.

 ~1 afternoon